 I knew at that moment that the space between us had actually been getting wider with every year that passed during the time we were husband and wife.

-And then, for two people who had been an integral part of one another’s lives off and on for decades, after that short court hearing it was simply over.
+And then, for two people who had been an integral part of each others lives off and on for decades, after that short court hearing it was simply over.

 I walked out of that courthouse into the bright August sunshine.
 I took a deep breath, and felt like a weight had been lifted, finally, from my shoulders.